 - In the Saw series, Jigsaw always has another abandoned building filled with elaborate traps and a workshop for every movie, sometimes several.
 His backstory is that he's an engineer, which explains how he can design everything, and one movie showed that Jigsaw was part of a lucrative real estate deal, which explains how he got all the buildings, plus he has a few apprentices to help him build the traps.
 But that does not explain how he can get all the materials for the traps (apparently with no paper trail the police could immediately investigate), some of which are really elaborate, and find the time to build them all.

-- In Mad Max 2 fuel is the most precious thing in the world After the End, and the antagonists, a gang of raiders, besiege a refinery precisely for their fuel supplies.
-And yet the raiders never seem to have any problem with the fuel themselves, not only chasing after good guys, but also fooling around, staging motorshows and just riding circles, when you'd think such behavior would've been, uhm, frown upon.
+- In Mad Max 2: The Road Warrior, fuel is the most precious thing in the world After the End, and the antagonists, a gang of raiders, besiege a refinery precisely for their fuel supplies.
+And yet the raiders never seem to have any problem with the fuel themselves, not only chasing after good guys, but also fooling around, staging motorshows and just riding circles, when you'd think such behavior would've been, uhm, frowned upon.

 - Wuthering Heights doesn't explain how the previously penniless Heathcliff gets rich in the three years between running away from Thrushcross Grange and returning to wreak vengeance.